KaiChengDM/Kriging-and-GE-Kriging-model-toolbox/README.md

 Kriging model and corresponding Bayesian optimization algorithm

-The code is deveoped by Kai Cheng.
+The code is deveoped by Kai Cheng based on paper:

-Sliced gradient-enhanced Kriging surrogate model is developed based on the following paper:

 Cheng, Kai, and Ralf Zimmermann.
 "Sliced Gradient-Enhanced Kriging for High-Dimensional Function Approximation."
 SIAM Journal on Scientific Computing 45.6 (2023): A2858-A2885.